seetha023213/PRHark/README.md

 this should run the application.
 Access the application using http://localhost:8080/user/{userName}

 2) Run the application from Eclipse/any java IDE
-Prerequisite: JDK 1.8 , Eclipse/Any java IDE ,maven(if IDE does not come with one)
+Prerequisite: JDK 1.8 , Eclipse/Any java IDE ,maven (3.5.0)(if IDE does not come with one)
 a.
 Run as maven install
 b.
 Run the application.java file(it has main method(Spring boot) which loads the application with an inbuilt tomcat)